Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation: Main Results

-We now show that we can represent the solutions as a weighted sum of basis functions, and that this basis sparsifies when we increase $\tau$, but also that the amount of sparsification highly depends on the choice of $\alpha$.
+We now show that we can represent the solutions as a weighted sum of basis functions, and that this basis sparsifies when we increase $\tau$, but also that the amount of sparsification depends on the choice of $\alpha$.
+A similar sparsification result for the special case of fixed $\alpha^{(\tau)} = 0$ for $\tau \geq 1$ was proved in \citet{mobahi2020selfdistillation}, and in particular, our \eqref{eq:fx_basis} generalizes equation (47) in their paper.